creadi/pdf-utils/readme.md

 ### `purgeTemp`

-All of the above functions clean up temporary files if they tun successfully.
+All of the above functions clean up temporary files if they run successfully.
 This can be used in `catch` to clean up if something goes wrong

 ```ts
 (tempFolder: string) => Promise<void>